-- Automated test tools cover about 30% of the required accessibility checks, but they can catch about 50% of the errors.
+- Automated test tools cover about 30% of the required accessibility checks, but they can catch up to half of the errors when they include customized tests.
 Fully automated test tools such as the enterprise-level tools listed below will automatically test, monitor, and report on the accessibility of an entire site or even multiple sites, making it easy to test a website and track changes over time.

 - Manual testing allows for a much better understanding of how accessible a site really is, but the testing takes more time and more knowledge about accessibility is generally required.
 Many of these tools perform the same exact checks as the automated test tools, but they must be started manually each time, only test one page at a time and will not provide comprehensive reports that track accessibility for your site.

 - Simulators and Assistive Technology such as screen readers are also used in manual testing and can provide you with valuable insights to the true usability of your web pages for people with disabilities.

 WebAIM provides a good breakdown of considerations when choosing between Accessibility Evaluation Tools.

 Novice-friendly Test Tools

 These novice-friendly manual test tools will take you a long way in accessibility testing with only a small amount of knowledge or training needed.